 Rip currents are not an anomaly – they are naturally occurring and present every single day on many beaches, and are usually too weak to be a danger.

-By knowing when they can become dangerous and the simple rules to follow for escaping them, you will be prepared for a safe summer at the beach.
+By knowing when they can become dangerous and the simple rules to follow for escaping them, you will be ready for a safe summer at the beach.

 The Globetrooper View on Rip Currents

-A lot of Globetroopers probably swim on their travels around the world, or the engage in high energy water sports such as surfing, distance swimming, scuba diving and snorkeling.
+A lot of Globetroopers probably swim on their travels around the world, or they engage in high energy water sports such as surfing, distance swimming, scuba diving, and snorkeling.

 Remember that even accomplished swimmers can be caught off guard by rough seas and unpredictable currents around shorelines and coastal waters.